QidiXu96/Coated-LLM/Coated-LLM-Project/README.md

-necessary functions for Warmup, Inference, Revision, and Evaluation phases.
+necessary modules for Warmup, Inference, Revision, and Evaluation phases.